Jaseci-Labs/jaseci/jaseci_ai_kit/jac_nlp/jac_nlp/use_qa/README.md

+---
+title: Text Encoding with USE QA Model
+---

 # **USE QA (`use_qa`)**
 Module `use_qa` uses the [`multilingual-qa`](https://tfhub.dev/google/universal-sentence-encoder-multilingual-qa/3) to generate sentence level embeddings.
 The sentence level embeddings can then be used to calculate best match between question and available answers via cosine similarity and/or dist_score.